xyz12810/aegis-voat/README.md

 kb2977759	update for windows 7 rtm

 kb2990214	update that enables you to upgrade from windows 7 to a later version of windows

-kb2999226	update that enables you to run windows 10 applications on earlier versions of windows

 kb3012973	upgrade to windows 10